These clip-on earbuds use Bluetooth to be completely wireless and are perfect for sports.

-Great sound quality for the price in these comfortable headphones.
+Great sound quality for the price with these comfortable headphones.
 Bluetooth-enabled.
 Good volume level and can be worn with glasses.
 Impressive battery life at close to 9 hours.
 Waterproof and sweat-proof.

 Large earloops aren’t adjustable.